 The importance of data locality has drawn some attention in grid computing communities.
 To incorporate data location into job scheduling and automatically create new replicas for hot data is shown to be beneficial in grid systems and outperforms traditional HPC approaches [7].
 Close-to-Files strategy for processor and data co-allocation is shown to be effective with the assumption that a single data file needs to be transferred to all tasks before execution [8].
-To support fast data access in data grids, Hierarchical Cluster Scheduling and Hierarchical Replication Strategy are proposed which reduce the amount of transferred data and generate redundant copies of existing data across multiple sites [9].
+To support fast data access in data grids, Hierarchical Cluster Scheduling and Hierarchical Replication Strategy are proposed that generate redundant copies of existing data across multiple sites and reduce the amount of transferred data [9].
 Different dynamic replication strategies, which increase the possibility of local data accessing, are proposed and evaluated to show that the best strategies can significantly reduce network consumption and access latency if access patterns exhibit a small degree of geographical locality [10].

 For MapReduce, several enhancements have been proposed to improve data locality.
-In an environment where most jobs are small, delay scheduling can improve data locality by delaying the scheduling of tasks that cannot achieve data locality by a short period of time [11].
-Purlieus categorizes MapReduce jobs into three classes: map-input heavy, map-and-reduce-input heavy and reduce-input heavy, and proposes data and virtual machine placement strategies accordingly to minimize the cost of data shuffling between map tasks and reduce tasks [12].
+In an environment where most jobs are small, delay scheduling can improve data locality by delaying the scheduling of the tasks that cannot achieve node-level data locality by a short period of time [11].
+As mentioned in the paper, if long tasks are common, delay scheduling is not effective because it will not improve data locality substantially.
+Our approach improves data locality without incurring additional delay for all workload.
+Actually, our algorithms can be used in combination with delay scheduling.
+Purlieus categorizes MapReduce jobs into three classes: map-input heavy, map-andreduce-input heavy and reduce-input heavy, and proposes data and virtual machine placement strategies accordingly to minimize the cost of data shuffling between map tasks and reduce tasks [12].
 LATE shortens the job response time by prioritizing the tasks to speculate and choosing fast nodes to run speculative tasks on in heterogeneous environments [13].
 Data locality is theoretically analyzed in [14] which builds a mathematical model and deduces the relationship between significant system factors and data locality.
 In addition, the impact of data locality on job execution time is evaluated for single-cluster and cross-cluster scenarios.
 Shared scans of large popular files among multiple jobs have been demonstrated to be able to improve the performance of Hadoop significantly [15].
 It relies on the accurate prediction of future job arrival rates.

 Some schedulers have been developed for MapReduce that support fair resource sharing.
 Facebook's fairness scheduler aims to provide fast response time for small jobs and guaranteed service levels for production jobs by maintaining job "pools" each of which is assigned a guaranteed minimum share and dividing excess capacity among all jobs or pools [6].
 Yahoo's capacity scheduler supports multi-tenancy by assigning capacity to job queues [5].
 However, the tradeoff between data locality and fairness is not considered.
 Dominant Resource Fairness addresses the fairness issue of multiple resources by determining a user's allocation based on his/her dominant share [16].
 Quincy is a Dryad scheduler that tackles the conflict between data locality and fairness by converting the scheduling problem to a graph that encodes both network structure and waiting tasks and solving it using a min-cost flow solver [17].
-In our work a different approach is taken.
+In our work a different approach is taken which has lower complexity.
+More discussion is included in section 3.3.
 In [18], load unbalancing policy is proposed to balance fairness and performance and minimize mean response time and mean slowdown when scheduling parallel jobs.